WWE Rumors: Latest On Finn Balor’s Return, Plus Paige, Emmalina, And More!

 Paige — a second generation star and one of the top faces on WWE’s Total Divas program on E! — was placed on the shelf by WWE’s medical staff following a severe shoulder and neck injury that would ultimately require surgery.
 She was also, sadly, suspended twice late in 2016 under WWE’s Wellness Program.

-Now, her days seem to be consumed with returning to the level of strength she once had in her shoulder and neck, meaning that an in-ring return could possibly come soon.
+Now, her days seem to be consumed with returning to the level of strength she once had in her shoulder and neck, meaning that an in-ring return could come soon.

 Strangely, even less is known about one of Paige’s fellow WWE stars, Emma, who has been touting her return to WWE television on WWE Raw vignettes for months.